 Foods to Avoid If You Have PCOS

-Because of the strong link that nutrition can have with PCOS, limiting foods that contribute to inflammation, insulin resistance, and heart disease
+Because of the strong link that nutrition can have with PCOS, knowing what foods not to eat with PCOS may be helpful.
+This is because certain foods may contribute to or worsen conditions such as inflammation, insulin resistance, and heart disease.

-Foods you may want to limit or avoid to help manage PCOS symptoms include:
+Foods you may want to limit or avoid to help with PCOS symptoms include:

 Trans fats have been linked to increased risk of heart disease and type 2 diabetes.
 Foods high in these fats include commercial baked goods (like cakes, cookies, and pies), shortening, microwave popcorn, frozen pizza, fried foods, and margarine.